mattyradiuk/Brick-Breaker/README.md

 Straightforward js game just for practice

-It doesn't even react to the paddle so every game plays the same, I plan to change that soon.
+It doesn't even react to the paddle so every game plays the same, I plan to change that in the coming weeks.